The Full Story

 Certified Clinical Trauma Professional

-Certified Shame Informed Treatment Specialist
+Certified Shame-Informed Treatment Specialist

 Certified Personality Disorders Treatment Provider